thuong-project/skynet13/README.md

 ## 1.Introduce
-This is a simple social network website built Ruby on Rails 6 and deployed to heroku
+This is a simple social network website built with Ruby on Rails 6 and deployed to heroku
 Link demo: https://skynet13.herokuapp.com/login
 ## 2.Features
 ***Current***